padloc/site/content/help/manual/_index.md

 icon: book
 ---

-This sections contains a comprehensive description of all basic and advanced features in Padloc.
+A comprehensive description of all basic and advanced features in Padloc.